| What

 Murrah Federal Building.
 Today a museum stands to remember them and

 that tragic day.
+Easily

 accessible, Oklahoma City sits at the intersection of two major Interstate